Learning Innovation Lab: LIL Investigations from the Classroom

 Below are just two examples from our recent capstone presentations.
 Each is 5 minutes.

 The Challenge of Leading Schools to Become Ready for 21st Century Learning

 After years of pondering how to support schools to address the needs of a future workforce, we've decided to launch the Leading Innovation Lab in 2020.
 To garner the wisdom of our colleagues, teachers, principals and other administrators along with engaged business partners, parents, and higher education professionals, we are launching a research study to collect information as to what is needed to develop future-ready leaders.

-The Innovative Learning Master's Degree program is housed at Touro University California's Graduate School of Education.
-Through the generous support of the NapaLearns, over 150 teachers from Napa County alone are re-imagining their classrooms to prepare future-ready students.
+The Innovative Learning Fellows program is housed at Touro University California's Graduate School of Education.
+Through the generous support of NapaLearns, over 150 fellows from Napa County alone are re-imagining their classrooms to prepare future-ready students.
 Learn more about this unique School District-University-Community Partnership under ABOUT US.